-Reasons Deferred period Effect when income is not applied within the deferred period of income has not It shall be treated as income of the year following the previous year in which such income is actually received.
+Reasons Deferred period Effect when income is not applied within the deferred period part of income has not been It shall be treated as income of the year following the previous year in which such income is actually received.
 Note: The part of income, which is not spent, shall be taxable.
-Any other reason Subsequent to the previous year in which such income is derived.
-It shall be treated as income of the year following the previous year in which such income is derived
+Any other reason It shall be treated as income of the year following the previous year in which such income is derived

-Bangur Charitable Trust has earned income of ₹ 70 lacs during the previous year 2020-21.
-It has applied the income of ₹ 15 lacs, during the previous year 2020-21 and also applied before the due date u/s 139(1) for deferment of application of income of -
+Bangur Charitable Trust has earned income of ₹ 70 lacs during the previous year 2021-22.
+It has applied the income of ₹ 15 lacs, during the previous year 2021-22 and also applied before the due date u/s 139(1) for deferment of application of income of -